Survey of building suppliers reveals staggering inflation - NZ Herald

 Many suppliers think architects and builders are taking on unsustainable amounts of work.

-The survey found 82 per cent of suppliers are having problems keeping pace with the market, 83 per cent say freight is a key problem, 98 per cent say the cost to buy materials from overseas has increased in the past six months
+The survey found 82 per cent of suppliers are having problems keeping pace with the market, 83 per cent say freight is a key problem and 98 per cent say the cost to buy materials from overseas has increased in the past six months.

 Increased global demand for building products is hurting them, 87 per cent have increased costs in the last six months.
 Only 13 per cent report that they haven't made any changes to costs but 83 per cent expect further cost rises in the next six months.